';

 A multi-genre author, Anne wrote her first book, a health memoir, after losing her mother to smoking, and spotlighted the stories of 19 mothers and daughters.

-Her second book, a guide on moving to Atlanta, included interviews with more than 40 residents and community leaders on what makes the ATL unique.
+Her second book, a guide on moving to Atlanta, included interviews with more than 40 residents and community leaders on what makes the ATL such a magnet for millennials and change makers, entrepreneurs and creatives.

 Read more about her works below.
 For updates, subscribe to Anne’s blog.